Dental Resources for Veterans - Navigating the Options

 Veterans rarely use private medical insurance.
 In fact, researchers say just 56.9 percent of veterans had private insurance in 2016.
 That's a dip from 70.8 percent in 2000.
 But for veterans ineligible for VA dental care, the private market offers the best dental health solutions.

-Two companies provide VA-approved dental insurance for veterans in 2020.
+These companies provide VA-approved dental insurance for veterans:

 Here are some low-cost or no-cost dental solutions for veterans:

 Your local dentist may also offer discounts for veterans.
-You may never see the program in an advertisement or flyer, but it might exist.
+You may never see the program in an advertisement, but it might exist.

 Major companies, including those that offer aligners for a straighter smile, advertise their discounts on their websites.
 Ask about those programs before your appointment, so there's no misunderstanding when the bill arrives.